abhiram418/mangotrees-UI/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+# Steps

+npm install
+npm run build

+# Git case sensitive

+To change it for just one repo, from that folder run: git config core.ignorecase true To change it globally: git config --global core.ignorecase true